SkylarJakubetz1/ENC3241/proposal.md

 Over a 7-week timeline, soil moisture, water usage, frequency, and growth will be logged and organized into tables and graphs.
 Growth will be assessed bi-weekly by measuring height (cm) and leaf count.

+Anticipated Outcomes
+➢ Quantitative dataset capturing soil moisture level, temperature, and humidity.
+Including consumption metrics (mL) over 7 weeks.
+➢ A technical report evaluating the water efficiency of manual watering vs. an IoT system, with a percentage of how much water is saved.
+➢ Vertical height and leaf count will be assessed between the control group and experimental group to determine the effectiveness of proper saturation.
+➢ Submission of a research poster and oral presentation to the Office of Undergraduate Research (OUR) symposium, including experimental findings.